gravy17/kordin8/server/README.md

 yarn dev
 ```

-this server is configured to run on port 3001 unless otherwise specified with an environment variable
+this server is configured to run on port 3001 unless otherwise specified with an environment variable.
+Make sure you have the folders `controllers`, `middleware`, `models`, and `utils`

+- While the app is running, you can explore the database with a GUI at localhost:8080; the credentials will match the .env variables- System: PostgreSQL, server: postgresql, username: same as DB_USERNAME, password: same as DB_PASSWORD, database: same as DATABASE

 ## When you complete a feature